inversion-api/inversion-engine/README.md

 * **explain** - if you include an 'explain' param (any value other than 'explain=false' is exactly the same as not providing a value) the response will include additional debug information including the SQL run.
 The response body will NOT be valid JSON.
 For security reasons, Api.debug must be true or the request must be to "localhost" for this to work.
 * **expands** - A comma separated list of relationships that should be expanded into nested documents instead of referenced by URL in the response body.
 For example, if a db 'Order' table has a foreign key to the 'Customer' table, you could query "/orders?expands=customer" or "/customers?expands=orders" to pre expand the relationship and avoid haveing to execute multiple requrests.
-* **includes** - A comma separted list of collection attributes (including dotted.path.references for nested document attributes )that should be included in the response.
+* **includes** - A comma separted list of collection attributes (including dotted.codecPath.references for nested document attributes )that should be included in the response.
 All attributes are included if this param is empty...unless they are excluded as below.
 * **excludes** - A comma separated list of collection attributes to exclude.